nmslib/nmslib/README.md

 Then, type:
 make

-Examples of using the software can be found in sample_scripts.
+Examples of using the software can be found in the directory sample_scripts.
 A good starting point is a script sample_scripts/sample_run.sh.
-This script uses small data sets stored in this repository.
+This script uses small files stored in this repository.
 The complete data set can be obtained using the script data/get_all_data.sh Beware: it is more than 600 Gbytes compressed!

-After downloading and generating data, copy it to some directory X and set the environment variable:
+After downloading and generating data, copy data files to a directory of choice set the environment variable:

-export DATA_DIR=[path to the directory with data files]
+export DATA_DIR=[path to the chosen directory with data files]

 We use the data set created by Lawerence Cayton (lcayton.com).
 If you use it, please, consider citing: